ibm-cloud-docs/hs-crypto/initialize_hsm.md

 # Initializing crypto instances to protect key storage
 {: #initialize-hsm}

 Master keys protect the contents of key storage.
-Using the Trusted Key Entry plug-in, you can load the master keys to a common workstation to protect your key storage.
+Using the Trusted Key Entry plug-in, you can load the master key registers of crypto instances in your {{site.data.keyword.cloud}} user account with values that you choose and control.
 {:shortdesc}

-The Trusted Key Entry plug-in provides a limited set of functions for managing domains on EP11 crypto modules assigned to an {{site.data.keyword.cloud}} user account.
+The Trusted Key Entry plug-in provides a limited set of functions for managing domains on EP11 crypto modules assigned to an {{site.data.keyword.cloud_notm}} user account.
 The plug-in allows you to load your master key values.
 The master key value is not known to any part of the {{site.data.keyword.cloud_notm}} other than the target domains on the target crypto modules.

 It might take 20-30 minutes for you to complete this task.